bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 To illustrate how this all works, let me walk you through my process for checking my NPM projects for known vulnerabilities.

 The first step is to see where things stand by asking NPM to give you an audit report.
-Simply open a terminal in your project folder, and run:
+Simply open a terminal in your project folder and run:

 ```sh
 npm audit
 ```

-This reads your dependencies from your `package.json` and `package-lock.json` files and checks your full dependency tree against NPM's vulnerability catalog.
+This reads your dependencies from your `package.json` and `package-lock.json` files, and checks your full dependency tree against NPM's vulnerability database.

-You just might get very lucky and find you have no vulnerabilities at all, but realistically, that's unlikely in any kind of substantial project that's been around for a while.
-You'll probably find at least some vulnerabilities to try address.
+You just might get very lucky and find you have no vulnerabilities at all.
+Maybe.
+Realistically thought, that's not likely in any kind of substantial project that you've been maintaining for a while.
+You'll probably find at least some vulnerabilities to triage.

-The next step is to update your dependencies as much as you can without introducing breaking changes — that means never updating across a breaking change.
+The next step is to update your dependencies as much as you can without introducing breaking changes — that means never updating across major versions (e.g. from `2.*.*` to `3.*.*`).
 NPM has your back here, by making it intentional difficult update modules across major versions.

 To see your available updates, run: